splunk/splunk-sdk-ruby/README.md

 Second, the versions of Rake and Test::Unit that ship with various Ruby versions are broken.
 They work enough to install the SDK, but you cannot run the unit tests or do any real development.
-You need to install the latest versions:
+You need to install the latest versions of each from RubyGems:

     gem install rake
     gem install test-unit